mysterious-cities-of-code/park_coding_exercise/README.md

 Recommendation strategy - a single noddy strategy is provided (suggest_most_popular_places) - which takes a parameter for the number of suggestions to return, and looks at the most popular places based solely on ‘place_total’ (which places occur most frequently in past routes).
 In production code, we might want to apply algorithms like ‘Floyd–Warshall’ and related, with a range of different strategies that consider arc weight, place type, place popularity, and the various combinations of those.

-Testing - a couple of tests are provided, but obviously production code would have a fuller more comprehensive test suite.
+Testing - obviously production code would have a fuller more comprehensive test suite.